napolux/1000ideas/ideas/visual_dictionary_google_images/README.md

 ### PROs

-* Easy to use and easy to understand.
+* Easy to use and easy to understand
 * Can be built as an app or as a webservice
 * Can work with illiterate people.
 Type "Flughafen" into the app, show the images
 * Simple MVP.
 Just a script calling the API and presenting results can work as a demo